 AddMemList for the first time.
 It will also discuss the origin of some important numbers used in the Kickstart code,

-- Microprocessor-based system design by Ricardo Gutierrez-Osuna (slides), in particular Lesson 9 - Exception processing
+- Microprocessor-based system design by Ricardo Gutierrez-Osuna (None), in particular Lesson 9 - Exception processing